 For more examples of various list layouts and optional list types, see Annex B

-A figure can be inserted using a figure element with the following requirements:
+A figure can be inserted using a figure element, using the image format as defined in SMPTE AG 02, with the following requirements.

 The figure element shall contain: